-This is the second in a four-part series looking at the history of the Priddis Trail.
-The first part, which examined the establishment of the road can be found here.
+This is the second in a five-part series looking at the history of the Priddis Trail.
+The first part, which examined the establishment of the road can be found here, and part three can be found here.
 I acknowledge that the resources that inform this work are largely that of non-First Nations sources, and while this is intended to be a factual look at the history of the road, it must be noted that the perspective is largely non-indigenous.
 I hope that further research and working with Tsuut’ina sources will reveal other equally valid perspectives on this story in the future.

 From Governor-Generals, Tsuut’ina Chiefs and Colonels, to Ranchers, Homesteaders and Boy Scouts, the Priddis Trail was important to a great many people for a great number of reasons.
 The establishment of the Tsuut’ina reserve and an early influx of Homesteaders in the late 1800s, followed not long after by the Military and a growing oil industry, meant that reliable access to a growing district was vital to the region.